RosieTrainor/BookShelf/README.md

 Changes from wireframes to the implemented site: in my wireframes, the mobile view include the decorative scrollwork down the sides.
 However, after testing I found the content to be too cramped with this included.

+My final implementation was very close to the wireframes.

 <details>
 <summary>Mobile Wireframes</summary>